muhammadmuneeb1800/muhammadmuneeb1800/README.md

 - 👋 Hello!
 I’m Muhammad Muneeb, a Software Engineering graduate with a strong foundation in web development.
 - 👨‍💻 I'm skilled in the **MERN stack** and other front-end and back-end technologies.
 - 🌱 Currently working on improving my skills and building a personal portfolio.
-- 💡 My technical expertise includes **HTML/CSS, JavaScript, React, Node.js, MongoDB** and other modern tools.
+- 💡 My technical expertise includes **HTML/CSS, JavaScript, PHP, Laravel, React, Node.js, MongoDB, Express.Js, Firebase** and other modern tools.
 - 📚 I love solving complex problems and enjoy working on **Data Structures and Algorithms**.
 - 🌐 Former student at Saylani Mass IT Training Program.
 - 🤝 I’m looking to connect and collaborate with other developers and tech enthusiasts.